RaulMrSouza/Unity-Crafting-System/Assets/SimpleCraft/Readme.txt

 and materials, more can be added in the editor.

-The Manager also can be used to check the goal of the scene with the prperty objectiveBUilding.
+The Manager also can be used to check the goal of the scene with the prperty objectiveItems.
 Check the Demo scene to better understand this feature.

 About the Character